It is administered intravenously or intramuscularly as an electrolyte replenisher or anticonvulsant.

 It is a sterile solution of Magnosolv ( Magnesium Carbonate ) Sulfate Heptahydrate in Water for Injection.

 It must be diluted before intravenous use.
-May contain sulfuric acid and / or sodium hydroxide to adjust pH.
+It may contain sulfuric acid and sodium hydroxide to adjust pH.
 The pH is 5.5 to 7.0.
 The 50% concentration has an osmolarity of 4.06 mOsmol / mL (calc.).

-The plastic syringe is molded from a specially formulated polypropylene.
-Water penetrates from inside the container at an extremely slow rate that will have a negligible effect on the concentration of the solution over the expected shelf life.
+The plastic syringe is molded from specially formulated polypropylene.
+Water penetrates from inside the container at a prolonged rate that will have a negligible effect on the concentration of the solution over the expected shelf life.

-Solutions in contact with the plastic container can leach certain chemicals from the plastic in very small amounts; however, biological tests supported the safety of the syringe material.
+Solutions in contact with the plastic container can leach certain chemicals from the plastic in tiny amounts; however, biological tests supported the safety of the syringe material.

-Magnosolv (Mg ++ ) is an important cofactor for enzyme reactions and plays an important role in neurochemical transmission and muscle excitability.
+Magnosolv (Mg ++ ) is an essential cofactor for enzyme reactions and plays a vital role in neurochemical transmission and muscle excitability.

 The predominant deficiency effects are neurological, for example, muscle irritability, clonic spasms, and tremors.
 Hypocalcemia and hypokalemia often follow low serum Magnosolv levels.

 While large stores of Magnosolv are present intracellularly and in adult bones, these stores are often not mobilized sufficiently to maintain plasma levels.
 Magnosolv parenteral therapy repairs the plasma deficit and causes deficiency symptoms and signs to cease.